GStreamer/gstreamer/markdown/design/controller.md

 ## Application view

 Applications need to setup the property automation.
-For that they need to create a GstControlSource and attach it to a property using GstControlBinding.
+For that they need to create a `GstControlSource` and attach it to a property using `GstControlBinding`.
 Various control-sources and control-bindings exist.
 All control sources produce control value sequences in the form of gdouble values.
 The control bindings map them to the value range and type of the bound property.